 We note that, with the exception of Swanworth (PK16), all the (Purbeck Stone) sites are small-scale in nature, and therefore unlikely to generate significant quantities of traffic.
 The Swanworth site, which whilst large scale, is understood to be an extension of an existing quarry and is forecast to generate approximately 75 trips per day above that currently generated.
 Given the proximity of the site to the SRN, the extension is unlikely to result in a significant impact.

-Public Rights of Way DCC Rights of Way Comments requested and awaited.
+Public Rights of Way Comments awaited